marshall8538/pcmaticllc/index.md

 # How to Install PC Matic with a License Key on a New or Existing Computer

 PC Matic is a comprehensive cybersecurity solution that offers protection against viruses, ransomware, and performance issues.
 Whether you're installing it for the first time or adding it to a new device, the process is straightforward—especially if you already have a license key.
-This guide will walk you through how to install PC Matic with a license key on both new and existing computers.
+This guide will walk you through how to **[install PC Matic with a license key](https://mylicensepage.click/install-pc-matic/)** on both new and existing computers.

+<center><a href="https://mylicensepage.click/install-pc-matic/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Get Started With PCMatic</a></center>

 ## Step-by-Step Guide: Download, Install and Activate PC Matic Already Purchased With License Key